 The Center provides individual and group counseling to SAU students and consultation to faculty and staff.
 The Center provides a confidential, supportive and collaborative environment for open discussion of personal issues.
 We work towards making positive changes to one's thoughts, feelings, relationships, behavior/life situation.

 For an appointment, please contact Debbie Gerdes by email or by phone at 563-333-6423.
-She will schedule a 15-minute intake call to initiate services.
+She will schedule a 15-minute intake appointment to initiate services.

 What We Provide

 - Consultation for faculty and staff

 - Individual and family counseling

 - Substance abuse screening and referral

 - Referral to appropriate medical, psychiatric, or psychological services when needed

 - Available to students for group interaction/interaction regarding areas of expressed concern